John Dempster (footballer): International career

 Dempster is a former Scotland under-21 international, and has also represented Scotland at under-20 level.
 He is eligible to play for Scotland because his father is from Ayrshire.

 He was also selected for Paul Fairclough's England National XI side back in 2006.

 Coaching and managerial career

 Dempster accepted the position of academy manager at Mansfield at the end of the 2014–15 season.
 On the resignation of club manager Steve Evans in February 2018, Dempster assumed the role of caretaker manager, until new manager David Flitcroft was confirmed 1 March 2018.

 Dempster was promoted to the position of Mansfield Town manager when Flitcroft's contract was terminated 14 May 2019.
 He was sacked on 14 December 2019 following a poor run of form.

 On 7 February 2020, Dempster was appointed as Coventry City's Lead Professional Development Phase Coach, which saw him take charge of the club's under-18 team.

+On 2 August 2022, Dempster was appointed as Coventry City's Senior Professional Development Phase Coach, which saw him take charge of the club's under-21 team.

+On 9 August 2024, Dempster was appointed as a first-team coach at Coventry City.